 Regular interaction with the patient telemonitoring devices helps patients see results and take a more active role in their health.

-If you think you or someone you know would benefit from home telemonitoring, call Athens Regional Home Health at 706-475-5500.
+If you think you or someone you know would benefit from home telemonitoring, call Piedmont Home Health at 706-475-5500.